Tym-007/Tym-007/README.md

   - **Semantic Search**: Advanced embeddings and vector similarity search
   - **NLP for Legal Documents**: Specialized natural language processing for regulatory compliance

-### 🎹 Pianist
+### 🎹 Concert Pianist & Music Educator

-- **Music education**:
+Music has been a fundamental part of my life and artistic journey, shaping my discipline, creativity, and attention to detail that I bring to all my professional endeavors.

+- **Comprehensive Music Education**:
-  - State Music School II Degree in Żywiec (Class of 2022)
+  - **State Music School II Degree in Żywiec** (Class of 2022)
+    - Advanced piano performance and technique
+    - Specialized knowledge in music theory, harmony, and composition
+    - Mastery of classical repertoire spanning Baroque to Contemporary periods
-  - State Music School I Degree named after Witold Rowicki in Żywiec (Class of 2016)
+  - **State Music School I Degree named after Witold Rowicki in Żywiec** (Class of 2016)
-- Passion for classical music
+    - Foundation in music theory and piano fundamentals
+    - Development of technical proficiency and musical expression
+    - Early exposure to diverse musical styles and composers

+- **Artistic Excellence & Specialization**:
+  - **Chopin Specialist**: Deep expertise in the works of Frédéric Chopin, one of the greatest composers for the piano
+  - Mastery of Chopin's complete repertoire including études, nocturnes, mazurkas, polonaises, preludes, and concertos
+  - Dedicated performer with profound understanding of Chopin's unique style, rubato, and emotional expression
+  - Years of disciplined practice and performance experience focused on Romantic period interpretation
+  - Integration of musical artistry with analytical thinking and precision

+- **The Harmony of Disciplines**:
+  - Music enhances my approach to problem-solving and creative thinking in technology
+  - The discipline and focus required in piano performance translate to excellence in software development
+  - Musical structure and harmony inform my understanding of system architecture and design patterns

 ### 🌱 Philanthropist
 Engaged in social activities and supporting local initiatives.